MattWithA-Z/RedSea/README.md

 # RedSea for macOS - YouTube Audio/Video Downloader

-A Python/Tkinter GUI application for downloading audio and video from YouTube videos and playlists on macOS.
+A self-contained macOS application for downloading audio and video from YouTube videos and playlists.
+Built with Python/Tkinter and distributed as a standard macOS .dmg installer.

 ## Features